OCD. Diagnosis and Treatment

 Despite being aware that the compulsive thoughts and actions are irrational, they are so overwhelming that the patient feels powerless to stop them.

 OCD symptoms are related to such themes as symmetry, cleanliness, collecting and grouping objects, as well as forbidden thought contents.
-The symptoms related to symmetry correlate with obsessional ordering, counting, and grouping objects in a certain – perfect and highly symmetric – way.
-The thought contents related to taboo subjects include intrusive and distressing thoughts of violent, sexual or blasphemous content.
-The symptoms grouped around cleanliness correlate with obsessions related to washing hands or excessive bathing up to dozens of times per day, cleaning objects and fears of contamination.
-The hoarding compulsion and obsessions appear as obsessive collection of items that often have no value.
+The symptoms related to symmetry correlate with obsessional ordering, counting, and grouping objects in a certain—perfect and highly symmetric—way.
+The thought contents related to taboo subjects include intrusive and distressing thoughts of violent, sexual, or blasphemous content.
+The symptoms grouped around cleanliness correlate with obsessions related to washing hands or excessive bathing up to dozens of times per day, cleaning objects, and fears of contamination.
+The hoarding compulsion and obsessions appear as obsessive collections of items that often have no value.

-Some patients with obsessive-compulsive disorder could experience sexual obsessions with intrusive thoughts, or images related to sexuality.
-Those obsessive thoughts can question a patient’s sexual orientation or create highly disturbing images of sexual relationship with parents, children, family members or friends.
-Patients never put sexual compulsions in action, and they are unrelated to the patient’s sexual orientation or preferences.
-These patients could be extremely scared doubting themselves regarding whether they might act upon their inappropriate ideas.
+Some patients with obsessive-compulsive disorder could experience sexual obsessions with intrusive thoughts or images related to sexuality.
+Those obsessive thoughts can question a patient’s sexual orientation or create highly disturbing images of sexual relationships with parents, children, family members, or friends.
+Patients never put sexual compulsions into action, and they are unrelated to the patient’s sexual orientation or preferences.
+These patients could be extremely scared, doubting themselves regarding whether they might act upon their inappropriate ideas.

 Patients with OCD perform tasks, rituals, or follow the intrusive thoughts to escape the unbearable anxiety in case they would try to stop the compulsion.